|

 - Center hinge

-flat hinge mounted on the door section that allows it to negotiate the curve
+is a flat hinge mounted on the door section that allows it to negotiate the

 - Center support bearing

-support bearing is mounted in the middle of, and above, the door, supporting
+center support bearing is mounted in the middle of, and above, the door,

 - Clearances